Lares Hot Springs and Machu Picchu 2 Days | TreXperience

 Tour Highlights

-• Support local artisans at the ADAL women’s weaving co-op
+• Support local artisans: Visit the ADAL women’s weaving cooperative and learn about natural dyes and traditional textiles.

-Lares Hot Springs & Machu Picchu Tour at a Glance
+Lares Hot Springs and Machu Picchu Tour at a Glance

 Included

-• Hotel pickup in Cusco and near Pisac
+• Hotel pickup in Cusco and the Sacred Valley near Pisac by prior coordination

 • All transportation on Day 1

-• Panoramic Vistadome train: Aguas Calientes → Ollantaytambo
+• Expedition train from Aguas Calientes to Ollantaytambo

-• Professional bilingual tour guide (English & Spanish)
+• Professional bilingual tour guide in English and Spanish

 • Entrance ticket to Lares Hot Springs

-• Machu Picchu entry ticket (Circuit 2 by default when available)
+• Machu Picchu entrance ticket with Circuit 2 by default when available

-• First-aid kit + oxygen available for altitude support
+• First-aid kit and oxygen available for altitude support

 Not Included